conan-io/docs/manage_deps/conanfile_py.rst

 We can have our **options** managed too.

-In this section we will use only CMake.
-We will build a library in our project and GCC becomes a little messy.
+In this section we will only use CMake.
+We will build a library in our project, for which GCC becomes a little messy.
-In the real world it's not very common to use GCC for complex projects, its frequently used **make**.
+In the real world it's not very common to use GCC for complex projects.
+Frequently, **make** is used.

 Suppose we are developing a library, and we want to add an option to control if our library is shared or static.